Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

   (d) is used to provide services to third parties, (e) enables, assists, or supports any for-profit activity.

-Non-commercial academic or personal research use remains available under AGPL-3.0.
+Non-commercial academic or personal research use of the open-source version remains available under the AGPL-3.0 license.
+This Commercial License is intended for organizations that wish to:
+  (a) avoid AGPL copyleft obligations in commercial / internal systems, or (b) obtain additional rights or assurances not provided by AGPL-3.0.

+Nothing in this Commercial License limits any rights granted under AGPL-3.0 for copies of the Software obtained and used under that license.

 ## 2. GRANT OF LICENSE